waneck/openjail/README.md

 * A network namespace provides a private loopback and no external interfaces.
 * The system's hostname and IPC resources are hidden from the sandbox via namespaces.
+* No need of root permissions to run (if kernel supports `CLONE_NEWUSER`)

 # Example

     # create a chroot
     mkdir sandbox
+    # on debian/ubuntu, use debootstrap instead
     pacstrap -cd sandbox

-    # run `ls -l` in the sandbox and create a system call whitelist
+    # use the `trace` program to create a system call whitelist
-    openjail sandbox -l whitelist -- ls -l /
+    trace whitelist ls -l /

-    # run it again, enforcing the learned system call whitelist
+    # run the sandbox, enforcing the learned system call whitelist
     openjail sandbox -S whitelist -- ls -l /

 # Dependencies